 Having a blog can be a great way to share your experiences and knowledge with other people.
 But as well as this it can provide a nice side income to complement your main salary.
 It can provide income so that you have extra financial security, more money to save for holidays, a house deposit and many other benefits.
-In this post I’ll share some of the best ways to make money from your blog and start your stream of passive income.
+Here are some of the best ways to make money from your blog and start your stream of passive income.

 1. Ad networks such as Google Adsense